TheHive-Project/TheHiveDocs/admin/configuration.md

 #### 7.1 Minimal Configuration
-To sync with a MISP server and retrieve events,  edit the `application.conf` file and adjust the example shown below to your setup:
+To sync with a MISP server and retrieve events or export cases,  edit the `application.conf` file and adjust the example shown below to your setup:

 ```
 ## Enable the MISP module (import and export)